dnmfarrell/perltricks-static/content/article/twitter-as-a-datastore.md

 {
-   "image" : "/images/210/B6ABE53E-C045-11E5-B2C3-641B7A54B0AF.png",
+   "description" : "Using social media platforms for computing applications", "image" : "/images/210/B6ABE53E-C045-11E5-B2C3-641B7A54B0AF.png", "authors" : [
+      "brian d foy"
+   ],
+   "categories" : "web",
    "tags" : [
       "math",
       "social_media",
       "net_twitter",
       "old_site"
    ],
+   "date" : "2016-01-21T13:52:14",
    "title" : "Twitter as a datastore",
-   "description" : "Using social media platforms for computing applications", "authors" : [
-      "brian d foy"
-   ],
-   "date" : "2016-01-21T13:52:14",
    "draft" : false,
    "slug" : "210/2016/1/21/Twitter-as-a-datastore"
 }

 Why doesn't anyone talk about Twitter as a data store?
 It's a free account, they mostly have uptime, and you can easily control who can see the information.
 If you can do it in 140 characters (and [soon to be 10,000](http://www.theverge.com/2015/8/12/9134175/twitter-direct-message-character-limit)), it's an easy way to store data.